joshleblanc/venice_client/docs/ChatApi.md

 /api/v1/chat/completions

 Run text inference based on the supplied parameters.
+Supports multimodal inputs including text, images (image_url), audio (input_audio), and video (video_url) for compatible models.
 Long running requests should use the streaming API by setting stream=true in your request.

 ### Examples